Create Free User Account – Sign in – Claim Organization Profile

 Three steps are critical during the preservation stage:

-is to protect the ESI either by collecting it or otherwise sequestering it to
+2) The second step is to protect the ESI either by collecting it or otherwise sequestering it to prevent its loss.

 3) The final step is to release the hold at the conclusion of the matter and reinstate the normal records retention schedule.